 You are no longer the same person you were, because you have re-shaped your own nervous system.
 You will have also proved to yourself, through REAL lived experience, that you can make yourself feel safe and contained.
 And, with more personal agency and felt sense of safety and grounding, you can settle the sympathetic nervous system (fight-flight system), choose to lower your defenses, and connect with your true nature and to others to experience love, joy, and creativity. (*We need to connect with others to be whole and alive and to be whole and fully alive and well is to be healthy.
 Many people with dysregulation and trauma fear and loathe other people).

-If you would like to learn more about how to build your resources and capacity to better know your self as a nervous system, check out the people below who I have learned from and from which the nervous system information above and in other places on this site is drawn.
+If you would like to learn more about how to build your resources and capacity to better know your self as a nervous system and a being that “works with stress,” check out the people below who I have learned from and from which the nervous system information above and in other places on this site is drawn.
 Visit my MindBody Resources page for more.

 The Huberman Lab Podcast